Golden shower controversy: Context

-Repercussion
+Repercussions

 Within twelve hours, the video had already been watched by 1.92 million people.
 By midday on March 6, the video had over 8,000 retweets, over 46,000 likes and 39,000 comments, while the question had 28,000 retweets, over 54,000 likes and 18,000 comments.
 Among the international Trending Topics were the hashtags #ImpeachmentBolsonaro, #BolsonaroTemRazão, #goldenshowerpresidente and #VergonhaDessePresidente.
 The publication of the video was criticized by both supporters and opponents of Bolsonaro, and several users commented that they would report the video to Twitter for inappropriate content.
 Some users noted that Bolsonaro brought to the public themes that he himself had always considered inappropriate for mass circulation.

 Kim Kataguiri, who supported Bolsonaro in the second round, was one of the critics of the post.

 Notable critics included Kim Kataguiri, leader of the Free Brazil Movement (MBL).
 He even campaigned for Bolsonaro in the 2018 runoff election, but said the publication "is incompatible with the posture of a president, even more a right-wing one".
 Fernando Holiday, also a member of the group, classified the post as "unworthy for the position", Ana Carla Abrão, former secretary of Finance of Goiás, classified it as "absurd", and Senator Humberto Costa called the president "pathetic".
 Congresswoman Carla Zambelli defended the president.

 Political scientist Mara Telles suggested that the president had violated the decorum of office with the post.
 Jurist and former Justice Minister Miguel Reale Júnior, who was one of the authors of Dilma Rousseff's impeachment request, agreed with this opinion, commenting that this could justify the opening of an impeachment request against Bolsonaro.
 Janaina Paschoal, also one of the authors of the request, disagreed, saying that "[the] post is not enough for that".
 On the 13th, an impeachment request was filed by lawyer and artist Diva Maria dos Santos due to the publication.
 This was one of the first impeachment petitions made against Bolsonaro.